There are a lot of good time trackers on the market. So why make another one? Because all the other trackers charge per user and cost a fortune.

-When you have a team of 50 people, you have to pay more than $500 each month just so everyone on your team can use a simple timer.
-And that’s simply too much.
+When you have a team of 50 people, you have to pay more than $500 each month just so everyone can input their work hours.
+That’s insane.
+We couldn’t believe that something that basic could cost that much.
 So we created Clockify.

 How we used to track time

 Our company, COING Inc, is a development shop.
 We make software for clients and charge based on how much we work.
 So naturally, we need time tracking software.

 In the beginning, we used Toggl in combination with Trello, as it was the most straightforward combination.
 When someone starts working on a task, they move the Trello card to In-Progress, copy the ID of the card, paste the ID into Toggl, and start tracking time.